-This solution guide provides details of the latest Dell HPC NSS-HA Solution.
-With this release, the Dell NSS-HA solution gains significant I/O performance improvement when compared to the previous NSS-HA versions.
+This document provides details of the latest Dell HPC NSS-HA Solution, including the solution configuration, HA functionality evaluation and performance evaluation of the solution.
+With this version, the Dell NSS6.0-HA solution not only offers larger storage capacity but also delivers significant sequential I/O performance improvement when compared to the previous NSS-HA versions.
 The Dell NSS-HA solution is available with deployment services and full hardware and software support from Dell.
-This document provides a summary on the configuration and I/O performance of the solution.